Tym Sokolskyi

 Making life in an anaerobic chamber

 Hi!!
 I was born and lived most of my life in Kyiv, Ukraine.
 I first came to the U. S. for my undergraduate studies at Duke university in 2017 while continuing my education at Kyiv National University (more detailed explanation of my education).
-Now I am a PhD student at UW-Madison and a member of the Baum group studying origins of evolution in membranes and autocatalytic cycles.
+Now I am a PhD student at UW-Madison and a member of the Baum group studying origins of evolution in membrane-bound and autocatalytic systems.
 I enjoy traveling and my academic career has taken me to lots of different places around the world - France, Lithuania, Australia, Kenya, Ecuador and more.
 I also love spending time outside, usually in the middle of nowhere, and if there are any fossils around - even better!

 Please take a look at this list of ways you can help Ukraine